 Is Beautycounter Safe for Fertility and Pregnancy?

 YES!
-Beautycounter is specifically formulated to be safe in pregnancy and breastfeeding.
+All Beautycounter products are specifically formulated to be safe in pregnancy and breastfeeding.
 Their products are so good and so clean!
 I love that the entire brand is dedicated to clean formulas, so I don’t have to worry about accidentally picking up a toxic product.

 ALL of Beautycounter’s products are safe for fertility and pregnancy, and all salicylic acid used in their products is always under 2% concentration.
 So you can shop without worrying!